ooni/spec/ooni-partnerships/partnership-consent-form.md

 under the OONI Partnership Program, as well as the purpose, benefits, risks and duration of the partnership.

-## PARTNERSHIP
+## Partnership

 This consent form establishes a partnership between the Open Observatory of Network Interference (OONI) and

 ...............................................................................

-## PURPOSE OF THE PARTNERSHIP
+## Purpose of the partnership

 The aim of the partnership is to study network measurements and to increase transparency and public awareness about online censorship and other forms of network interference.

-## PARTNERSHIP REQUIREMENTS: ROLES AND RESPONSIBILITIES
+## Partnership requirements: Roles and Responsibilities

 The roles and responsibilities of partners are outlined below.